 Most recently at A&M, Mr. Hattenbach worked for one of the largest Tier 1 automotive suppliers for drivetrain components by defining their industrial strategy, implementing a streamlined manufacturing footprint and shifting parts of the value creation to best-cost countries.
 He also advised an automotive supplier of cable management systems, air and fluid solutions on re-defining their operating model and rightsizing production footprint through plant consolidations.

 Prior to joining A&M, Mr. Hattenbach spent more than six years with Rödl & Partner, where he served as Partner and member of the consulting executive board.
 Before that, he worked for Porsche Consulting, where he co-led the manufacturing and logistics practice serving automotive OEMs, suppliers and high-tech companies.
 Mr. Hattenbach began his consulting career with McKinsey & Company, where he worked on large automotive and high-tech engagements throughout Europe and Asia.

-Mr. Hattenbach earned a master´s degree in business administration with concentration in logistics from State Academy Mannheim (Diplom Betriebswirt) and received his MBA from INSEAD, Fontainebleau.
-He started his career with MSAS Cargo, now part of DHL Global Forwarding in Tokyo, Japan, where he spent more than seven years.
-A German national, Mr. Hattenbach is fluent in English and also speaks French and Japanese.
+Mr. Hattenbach earned a master´s degree in business administration, with a concentration in logistics, from State Academy Mannheim (Diplom Betriebswirt) and an MBA from INSEAD, Fontainebleau.
+A German national, he is fluent in English and also speaks French and Japanese.